AdobeDocs/campaign-standard.en/help/administration/using/about-campaign-standard-settings.md

 >[!CAUTION]
 >
->These options are already configured when instlaling Campaign, and should be modified by advanced users only.
+>These options are already configured when installing Campaign, and should be modified by advanced users only.
 If you have any question or request, reach out to your Adobe contact.